danielkembeu/tda_bootcamp/web3/html/github.md

 ### Configuration phase

+#### NOTE: This assumes that you do have already created a repository on Github

 1. Create a repository on [Github](https://github.com/)

 `Note`: Make sure that you select the good visibility for your project (either ``private`` or ``public``)